Photo Source: Copyrighted © 2023

 |Affinity Bloc:||Southeast Asian Peoples|

-The Upper Ta-Oy, also known as the Kantua, live in the mountainous regions of central Vietnam, primarily in the Dong Nai and Binh Tri Thien provinces.
-The Ta-Oy are considered one of Vietnam's official ethnic peoples.
+The Upper Ta'oih, also known as the Kantua, live in the mountainous regions of central Vietnam, primarily in the Dong Nai and Binh Tri Thien provinces.
+The Ta'oih is one of Vietnam's official ethnic peoples.
 They speak a Mon-Khmer language called Taoih.
+Almost half of them live over the border in southern Laos.

-The ancestors of the Ta-Oy were part of the great Khmer empire, which flourished from the ninth century until the thirteenth century.
+The ancestors of the Ta'oih were part of the great Khmer Empire, which flourished from the ninth century until the thirteenth century.
 It included present-day Cambodia, Thailand, Laos, and parts of Vietnam.
 Their power declined when the Thai and the Vietnamese conquered the area in the 1900s.
-In North Vietnam, communist rebels emerged and military regimes formed, leading to massive bloodshed.
+The Ta'oih homeland in Vietnam was in the central regions where there was often fierce fighting during the Vietnam War.
 The Communist Republic of North Vietnam overtook South Vietnam in 1975.
+Ta'oih soldiers returned to their homeland when the war ended.

-The Ta-Oy live in villages, or vel.
-Each village consists of a few houses built on stilts, and several families live in each house.
+The Ta'oih live in villages, or vel.
+Each village comprises a few houses built on stilts, and several families live in each house.
 Every village also has a large community home, which serves as a reception room or meeting place.
-This home is typically decorated with animal horns bird feathers.
+This home is typically decorated with animal horns and bird feathers.

-Prior to the 1945 revolution, the status of Ta-Oy women was relatively low.
-Since that time, however, their status has been raised.
+Prior to the 1945 revolution, the status of Ta'oih women was relatively low.
+Since that time, however, their status has become higher.
 They now take part in social activities and may even enlist in the armed forces.

-Folk music plays a big part in the daily lives of the Ta-Oy.
-The villagers love to sing, and they call their folk-songs cat.
-According to their mood, they sing lullabies, love songs, or classical songs.
-Their musical instruments include gongs, wind instruments, and stringed instruments.
+Folk music plays a big part in the daily lives of the Ta'oih.
+The villagers love to sing.
+According to their mood, they sing lullabies, love songs or classical songs.
+Their musical instruments include gongs, wind instruments and stringed instruments.

-The Ta-Oy practice their traditional ethnic religions, seeking help from various spirits and objects.
-The most important spirits include territorial deities and ancestral spirits.
-The Ta-Oy also believe that spirits are present in almost every object and person.
+The Ta'oih practice their traditional ethnic religions, seeking help from various spirits and objects.
+The most important spirits include the tiger spirit, the spirit of the longhouse, the house spirit, and a water spirit.
+The water spirit can provide them with an abundance of fish.
+The tiger is the most powerful animal they know of, so they call upon the tiger spirit for protection.
+The Ta'oih also believe that spirits are present in every object and person.
+They use rituals to control and placate spirits.